dtaht/blog-cerowrt/content/post/net_neutrality_customers.md

 Network neutrality is lost in the USA now.
 You are reduced to fighting rear guard actions - and at least some of your core tenets have *always been wrong*.

-Off to side, for over 7 years now, has been a [huge group of engineers and scientists](https://www.bufferbloat.net) that recognised that the "buffering" problem *was not ISP malfeasance* - but a theory failure, in how routers and endpoints dealt with [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat), a problem [dating back to the earliest days of the Internet](RFC970).
+Off to side, for over 7 years now, has been a [huge group of engineers and scientists](https://www.bufferbloat.net) that recognized that the "buffering" problem *was not ISP malfeasance* - but a theory failure, in how routers and endpoints dealt with [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat), a problem [dating back to the earliest days of the Internet](RFC970).

 Maybe you've thought better networks could be pickled by politics, not technology.
 Maybe you thought that people continuing to equate that [awful "buffering" meme](https://www.youtube.com/watch?v=bEFqwmqAvYE) with a need for network neutrality was good for the cause.
-Maybe you just didn't look into the underlying causes of network flakyness.
+Maybe you just didn't look into the underlying causes of network flakiness.

 *We've* - the engineers that built the internet - have fixed much of that.
-On the routers, BQL and [fq_codel](https://tools.ietf.org/html/rfc8290) and especially [SQM](https://openwrt.org/docs/guide-user/network/traffic-shaping/sqm) are nearly universal in aftermarket linux firmware and shipping in multiple commercial products.
-End to end techniques like TCP pacing, TCP small queues, TCP BBR have appeared to make things better there.
+On the routers, BQL and [fq_codel](https://tools.ietf.org/html/rfc8290) and especially [SQM](https://openwrt.org/docs/guide-user/network/traffic-shaping/sqm) are nearly universal in aftermarket Linux firmware and shipping in multiple commercial products.
+End to end techniques like TCP pacing, TCP small queues, and TCP BBR have appeared to make things better there.

 All that's left is to achieve is: wider deployment in ISPs supplied gear and improvements to their headends.